 - The number of auditors placed in one class can not exceed 10% of the total number of regular students enrolled in it.
 If requests for a specific course exceed this limit, applications will be addressed on a first-come first-serve basis.

-- The Caspersen School of Graduate Studies can place auditors in science or math lectures, but can not guarantee placement in a corresponding lab/recitation.
+- We can place auditors in science or math lectures, but cannot guarantee placement in a corresponding lab/recitation.
 Lab details should be worked out individually with the instructor after the start of class.

 - Art studio courses and computer science courses are not open to Community Auditors during the regular academic year (due to the high demand from Drew undergraduates) but may be open during the summer terms.